 - Calcium-enriched 3-in-1 malt drinks

-It will be useful to check the food labels of products in order to determine the calcium content of foods.
-The table below displays other foods apart from milk and dairy products that may be good sources of calcium:
+It will be useful to check the labels of food products in order to determine the calcium content.
+The table below displays other foods apart from milk and dairy products that are good sources of calcium:

 Vitamin D helps you absorb calcium better